Water temperature in Jinjiang

 Minimum:

-As of now, in Jinjiang, the water temperature is 76.7°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 1.9°F lower than the average recorded on this particular day in recent years.
-Since yesterday, there was a slight increase in temperature.
-This indicates a warming trend over the past day.
+As of now, in Jinjiang, the water temperature is 80.5°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 5.1°F higher than the average recorded on this particular day in recent years.
+The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

 Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 80.9°F on 2021, while the historical minimum was 76.4°F on 2024.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 78.0°F on 2024, while the historical minimum was 73.6°F on 2018.

 Daily water temperature in Jinjiang